-The Finance Committee is a sub-Committee of the Board of Governors.
-Its purpose is to provide guidance and assistance to the Board of Governors on all matters related to the finance of the Academy.
-This includes preparing and approving annual budgets, monitoring financial performance against that budget, reviewing delegated authorities, ensuring all transactions are conducted in accordance with good practice as directed by the EFA, to ensure best value is achieved in all financial transactions.
-The committee has formally met six times during the year.
+The Finance & Audit Committee (FAC) is a sub-Committee of the Governing Body.
+Its purpose is to:

+- 1. Finance to provide guidance and assistance to the Governing Body on all matters related to the finance of the Academy.
+This includes preparing and approving annual budgets, monitoring financial performance against that budget, reviewing delegated authorities, ensuring all transactions are conducted in accordance with good practice as directed by the ESFA, to ensure best value is achieved in all financial transactions. - 2.
+Audit to maintain an oversight of the Academy Trust's governance, risk management, internal control and value for money framework.